kheyer/Genomic-ULMFiT/README.md

 Inference on long, unlabeled sequences can be done by breaking the input sequence into chunks and plotting prediction results as a function of length.
 The image below shows a sample prediction of promoter locations on a 40,000 bp region of the E. coli genome.
 True promoter locations are shown in red.
 More detail can be found in this [notebook](https://github.com/kheyer/Genomic-ULMFiT/blob/master/Model%20Interpretations/Long%20Sequence%20Prediction%20E.%20coli.ipynb)

 ![](https://github.com/kheyer/Genomic-ULMFiT/blob/master/Model%20Interpretations/media/prediction_plot.png)

-## Upcoming Experiments

-There are a number of other genomic classification domains I intend to explore when time permits.
-  * Classification from raw NGS data

 ## Relevant Literature